mrspeaker/Omega500/README.md

 ## WIP/TODO

 Most of the components in Ω500 are in their most basic form - just good enough for me to use as a base for writing games.
 As I need features, I add them.
-This is why you there are some weirder functions - like map ray casting... because I needed them!
+This is why there are some weirder functions - like map ray casting... because I needed them!

 Highest priority and WIP: